isomerpages/moe-yishunpri/_ccas/Sports & Games/Floorball.md

 description: ""
 third_nav_title: Sports & Games
 ---
+**Building Skill, Character, and Confidence through Floorball**

-Yishun Primary School’s Floorball CCA is dedicated to developing our players’ technical skills, tactical awareness, and strong mentality.
-We aim to instill resilience and confidence by empowering our players to embrace challenges with determination.
-Through disciplined training and teamwork, our players cultivate sportsmanship and a commitment to continuous improvement, striving to be the best that they can be.
+Yishun Primary School’s Floorball CCA is dedicated to developing our players’ technical skills, tactical awareness, and mental strength.
+Through consistent training and regular practice, our students have remained committed to the sport and shown steady improvement in their performance.
+We aim to instill resilience and confidence by encouraging our players to embrace challenges with determination.
+Guided by disciplined training and strong teamwork, our players develop sportsmanship and a mindset of continuous improvement as they strive to be the best they can be.

 ##### **Teachers-in-Charge**
 * Mr Lee Jiun Wei (I/C) (lee_jiun_wei@schools.gov.sg)